Tips and advice on how to effectively organise and carry out strike action at your workplace.

 At the end of the strike the experiences of the workers should be written down.
 Successes and failures should be analysed and then they can be used in future strikes.
 Strikers may not win their particular struggle, but they can help others to learn from their experiences and win the next time.

-The most effective means of preventing the employer/company from resuming production during a strike, or of disposing of the premises and assets, is by occupying the plant.
+The most effective means of preventing the employer/company from resuming production during a strike, or of disposing of the premises and assets, is by occupying the plant or office.
 Unless the numbers on strike are very large then it is likely that 'outside' support will be needed, including from amongst the unemployed.
 Details, methods and planning can only be decided on the site and according to the circumstances prevailing.
 Occupations and work-ins were a major part of the struggles by trade unionists in Britain during the 60s and 70s.

 It is important that as soon as possible that an independent Strike Support Group is set up.
 The purpose of this is for strikers and supporters to decide how best to co-ordinate support for the strike.
 This Group must be accountable to the strikers and no actions which are not supported by the strikers should be initiated.